-This is me at my art exhibition in the Art Center in Tallinn in 1972.
-My picture was taken by my poster, dedicated to the decade of Estonian art and literature in Moscow 1956.
-When I was a student, I started making posters, took part in the exhibitions, even got a prize for my poster devoted to the Days of Estonian Culture, taking place in 1947 at Tallinn stadium.
-Besides, I liked making illustrations for books, especially for children.
+This is one of my first works: a poster dedicated to the Estonian culture days, which took place in June 1947 in the Tallinn stadium.
+I got the first prize in my life for that poster.
 Upon graduation, I sought a job with a publisher of children's books.
 I was given an assignment for probation - to make illustrations for fairy tales.
 The art council approved of my work, but still I was not hired.
 The director did not like Jews and did not even conceal it.
 Only several years later, when another man was in charge of the publishers', I was hired.
 I made posters dedicated to some memorable dates, events, but mostly they were political.
 I made many of them.
 Each of my political posters was to be approved by the central commission of the communist party of Estonia.
 They were supposed to put a stamp on my sketch with a note that it was ideologically correct.
 I never held back that I was a Jew.
 Knowing that in the Soviet Union it is dangerous to keep in touch with relatives abroad, I still mentioned in my forms that my sister was living in Israel.
 I was never persecuted, even during the campaign against cosmopolitans.
 When I finished the institute, I joined the Party right away and I became a member of Artist Council of Estonia.
 I did not have any conditions to do my job - the three of us were living in one dark small room.
 When I received a prize for my poster, I was given a room in the graphics workshop.
 I think that in Estonia the campaign against cosmopolitans was not as spread as in other parts of the USSR.
 I worked a lot.
 I took part in many exhibitions in Estonia and all over the Soviet Union.
 I was awarded prizes twice.
 I painted a lot, made portraits of my relatives and friends.
 I did not give that up when I was employed by the publishers for making illustrations for books.